akeneo/pim-docs/cookbook/category/add-properties-to-category.rst

             resolve_target_entities:
                 Pim\Bundle\CatalogBundle\Model\CategoryInterface: MyProject\Bundle\CatalogBundle\Entity\MyCategory

-You can do the same for product and product value entities for example.
+The same procedure can be applied to redefine the product and product value entities.